lightonray/Catstagram/README.md

-Catstagram
-Catstagram Wall is a web application built using .NET 5.0 and MVC.
+Catstagram is a web application built using .NET 5.0 and MVC.
 It is a platform where users can share their cat pictures.
 The application also features a hashtag filter that allows users to view all posts that contain a specific hashtag.

 Features